Georodent/review/review.md

 1. This looks like it would take some time.
 Looks nice and challenging.
 A good amount of JS would more than likely be required.

-2. Can't think of any options to make this less work.
+2. Did not find any options to make this less work.

 3. This is a good design.
 I like the colors, and the form has a sort of cartoony look.
 It's clean and precise, easy to read.
 One concern is the 2 submit buttons?
 Also, if there is a reason for 2 of them, they need to be clarified to the user.